millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 1. **k = 1 (Single Neighbor)**
    - Makes decisions based on only the closest training example
    - Very sensitive to noise and outliers
-   - Can lead to overfitting (memorizing the training data)
+   - Can lead to overfitting (memorizing the training data to the point where it performs poorly on new data)
    - Creates complex, irregular decision boundaries

 2. **k = 3-5 (Small k)**